 Section 32.
 Fingerprints.
 Each applicant for gaming license who is a Key Employee or a Primary Management Official shall be required to have fingerprints taken as part of the license application procedure.
-Fingerprints will then be forwarded to the NIGC for processing through the FBI and NCIC to determine the applicant's criminal history, if any.
+Fingerprints will then be forwarded to the NIGC or other designated law enforcement agency for processing through the FBI and NCIC to determine the applicant's criminal history, if any.